qifwa493/Camera_surface_area/README.md

 3. Detect the object to measure automatically or manually (change in the settings)
 4. Re-draw the contour if needed
 5. calculate the area

+**An utility function is provided in the program called _Create Camera Matrix_ for creating the camera matrix to calibrate your camera**

+Pictures in the folder _pics_ can be used to create a camera matrix, camera model: Nikon D300S with 24 mm f4 lens.

+Pictures in the folder _versions/V1.5/Test/D300S_24mm/_ are some sample picture for testing